As of December 10th 2014, couples can convert their Civil Partnership to a Marriage, please click on this link to find out more details.

 What is a Civil Partnership?

-A Civil Partnership is a legally binding contract between two people of the same sex.
-It provides for same sex couples to form a partnership, recognised in law, to become next of kin to one another and to enjoy the same rights and privileges awarded to married couples.
+A Civil Partnership is a legally binding contract between two people.
+It provides for couples to form a partnership, recognised in law, to become next of kin to one another and to enjoy the same rights and privileges awarded to married couples.

 When can you form a Civil Partnership?